Industry Expertise · July 10, 2024

 • Pay down liabilities: Whether a municipality has extensive debt obligations or an underfunded pension plan, using surplus money to reduce obligations can help improve future cash flow.

 • Build reserves: If your local government has an insufficient rainy day fund for emergencies and unexpected expenses, times of plenty can be an opportunity to build up these reserves and improve resiliency.
+If you're not sure whether your rainy day fund is large enough, conduct a stress test to find out how much you need to survive specific scenarios.

-One of the reasons why planning a government budget is so important is that its central to the municipality's mission.
+One of the reasons why planning a government budget is so important is that it's central to the municipality's mission.
 You've been entrusted to use those funds in a way that improves residents' lives first and foremost.
 Following these best practices can help your municipality achieve its goals by planning a government budget carefully and using surpluses smartly, with the betterment of the city or town in mind.

 Insights